 Philadelphia Eagles quarterback Donovan McNabb looks to throw the ball during the first quarter of Super Bowl XXXIX between the Eagles and the New England Patriots on February 6, 2005.

 McNabb had the best season of his career heading into the Super Bowl, becoming the first quarterback to throw more than 30 touchdowns and fewer than 10 interceptions in one season.
-Despite a close game, New England won the Super Bowl matchup 24-21.
+He kept the game close, but New England ultimately won the Super Bowl matchup, 24-21.

 Colin Kaepernick